01binary/screencache-api-lambda/doc/api.md

 ## Data Structures

 > CSRF token must be included in request headers with every request.
+This is received from `/login`, `/social`, or `/anonymous` endpoints.

 ### Validate Account Request